mo10serek/cst8917_Assignment_1/README.md

 After redeploying, run the `Execute Function Now...` command to run the function.

-Check Azure Storage Explorer to see if there is a new message in the queue.
+Redue the steps in Deploying the Function resources.
 After that you successful run the app.

 ## Clean up the resources